Product Information

 You can also specify the constants fitall or fitwidth. fitall will set a zoom factor that will allow the whole page to be shown.
 This is the default value since version 4. fitwidth adjusts the zoom to the width of the page.

 UseThumbsDetermines if the initial view of the document will include a list of thumbnail images for all the pages in the document.
-The default value is no. Please note that not all viewers respect this setting.

 Image Creation Settings